pH0enix46/pH0enix46/README.md

 <h1 align="center">Passionate Frontend Developer | JavaScript</h1>
 <h3>About me</h3>
 ✅ Hey, I’m a web developer with a solid foundation in FRONT-END development--<br/> ✅ I believe in clean, efficient code.
-I have a good understanding of --HTML, CSS(SASS), and JavaScript--<br/>
+I have a good understanding of --💛JAVASCRIPT💛--<br/>

 ✅ Thanks to my teacher [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/) who taught me all the skills I mentioned.
 And also thanks [Udemy](https://www.udemy.com/)--<br/>
 ✅ I’m always on the lookout to connect with like-minded individuals and teams where I can contribute, learn, and grow--